 The subject property is located within a State Responsibility Area (SRA) for fire protection.
 Several improvements are proposed to meet SRA requirements, including designating a fire turn-around and pull-out area for emergency vehicles, and management of trees and vegetation around existing structures to maintain the required 100-foot defensible space.
 All structures on the property meet the 30-foot SRA setback requirement from property lines.
-There is a hydrant located near the place of residence that meets SRA specifications and is connected to two 2,500-gallon water tanks uphill from the main residence (Appendix A).
+A fire riser will be installed near the property's residence to SRA specifications that is connected to a 2,500-gallon emergency water tank.